50th Street (Manhattan): Sites of interest

 A telephone exchange building at 435 West 50th Street in Hell's Kitchen serves the northwestern section of Midtown Manhattan.
 The Park West Educational Campus is on 50th Street between Eleventh and Tenth Avenues.
 Five different high schools share the campus: Facing History High School, Manhattan Bridges High School, Food and Finance High School, High School of Hospitality Management, and Urban Assembly School for Design and Construction.

 Worldwide Plaza is at the intersection with Eighth Avenue.
 The Paramount Plaza building at Broadway was used in Silent Movie as the location of the "Engulf and Devour" company.
 The Theater Center is also at the intersection with Broadway.
+The Circle in the Square Theater at the corner of West 50th Street and Broadway was the first Broadway theater to open in 50 years, when it debuted in 1971.

 West 50th Street passes through Rockefeller Center between Seventh Avenue and Fifth Avenues.
 1271 Avenue of the Americas, Radio City Music Hall, 30 Rockefeller Plaza, and 1251 Avenue of the Americas are respectively at the northwest, northeast, southeast, and southwest corners of Sixth Avenue and 50th Street.
 Also along 50th Street are 50 Rockefeller Plaza and the International Building, on the north side of 50th Street between Sixth and Fifth Avenues, and La Maison Francaise, on the south side of the same block.